Install Active Directory Users and Computers via PowerShell

 PowerShell Install Active Directory Users and Computers in Windows 11 10

-4. After you run the command, it talks to Windows Update to download and add what’s needed.
+4. After you run the command, it will check with Windows Update to download and add what’s needed.
 You’ll see a message when it’s done.Installing Active Directory Users and Computers in Windows 11

 It’s okay to skip adding a version number when you run the command.
-If you don’t add it, Windows just gets the newest version available.
+If you don’t add it, Windows will just get the newest version available.

 Also see: Run CMD, PowerShell or Regedit as SYSTEM in Windows 11

-The Active Directory PowerShell Module is super handy for managing AD right from the command line.
-This bit doesn’t come with the ADUC visual tools and needs its own setup.
-Here’s how:
+The Active Directory PowerShell Module is very useful for managing AD right from the command line.
+But it doesn’t come with the ADUC GUI tools, so you need to install it separately.

-1. Keep PowerShell open as an admin and run this command:
+1. Open PowerShell as an admin and run this command:

 Add-WindowsCapability -Online -Name Rsat.AD.PowerShell